 It’s clear that DSM practitioners should acquire the skills proactively assess, diagnose and treat TMD and orofacial pain.

-Becoming a well-rounded DSM practitioner with orofacial pain skill sets differentiates your practice and allows you to provide the best quality care for your patients.
+Incorporating TMD for the Dental Sleep Medicine practice is an important part of becoming a well-rounded DSM practitioner with orofacial pain skillsets.
+I also differentiates your practice and allows you to provide the best quality care for your patients.
 Most dentists managing OSA strive to be well-informed about the TM joint and delve into any orofacial pain or TMD issues.
 Nierman Practice Management’s Sleep Apnea Questionnaire and Exam forms incorporate a TMD and orofacial screening to identify, document, and review any underlying pain condition or TM joint disorder.

 Why It’s Essential to Study Advanced TMD and Orofacial Pain Diagnosis and Treatment: